sigmdel/lazmacropad/README.md

 A rudimentary macro keypad based on the Arduino Nano and a simple Free Pascal/Lazarus program that pastes macros into the currently focused desktop application.

-Currently the desktop program runs on Linux only.
+Currently the Free Pascal/Lazarus program has been tested and found to run on Windows 10 and Linux (Mint 20.1) only.

 ![screenshot](images/screenshot_0_1_0.jpg)